-12.5.2.1 Assessment of nutrition
+12.5.2.1 Screening for malnutrition and assessment of nutritional status

 Formal preoperative assessment of nutritional status in colorectal cancer patients has not been well investigated.

 The measures commonly used to assess nutrition are hypoalbuminaemia, body weight loss and body mass index (BMI).